dmhighland/Highland_Partner_API_Docs/README.md

 ## Check Data Usage On All Products

-If the given eSIM has mulltiple data products provisioned, this following API can be used to query usage on all products:
+If the given eSIM has multiple data products provisioned, this following API can be used to query usage on all products:

 **GET /b2b/sim/product_usage/all_product/**